junwatu/ai-narrative-and-voices/blog/README.md

 The original video, in which frames are generated  is ${videoDuration} seconds.
 Create a story based on these frames.
 BE CREATIVE.
 DIRECT ANSWER ONLY.
 ```

+This function also use the `generateTitle` function to generate title and the `generateSpeechToFile` function to generate audio voice.

 #### Generate Title

-The `generateTitle` function is used to generate the title of the video.
-It takes the narrative text as input and returns the title.
+The `generateTitle` function takes the narrative text as input and returns the title.

 ```js
 async function generateTitle(narrative) {